yeasir01/responsive-portfolio/README.md

 ## Responsive Portfolio
-Modified the simple 3 page portfolio website previously build for HW1, to use the css framework Bootstrap.
+Modified the simple 3 page portfolio site previously build using html/css & added bootstrap to make this site scale on a variety of differnt screens.
+All code has been validated with zero errors.

 ### Technology Used
-- html
+- html 5
-- css
+- css 3
-- bootstrap
+- bootstrap 4.2.1

 ### Platform
 - browser based website.

-### Responsive?
+### Responsive
 - yes

 ### Project Version